 The final installation step is to send test messages to verify that everything is configured correctly.
 Select Yes and press Next.

-Enter a phone number and use the buttons to send test messages.
+Enter a phone number and use the Send Test SMS and Send Test MMS buttons to send test messages.

-To access the NowSMS Lite web interface, it is necessary to define account credentials.
-This is done by creating a user account in the NowSMS Lite configuration.
+To access the NowSMS web interface, it is necessary to define account credentials.
+This is done by creating an SMS user account in the NowSMS configuration (under SMS Users).
 These account credentials can be entered when accessing the web interface at http://localhost:8800 or http://127.0.0.1:8800 from a web browser on the same system.

 For comments and further discussion, please click here to visit the NowSMS Technical Forums (Discussion Board)...